ph4r5h4d/wait4it/README.md

 ![LICENSE](https://img.shields.io/github/workflow/status/ph4r5h4d/wait4it/Wait4it&#32;CI?style=for-the-badge) [![Docker Pull](https://img.shields.io/docker/pulls/ph4r5h4d/wait4it?style=for-the-badge)](https://hub.docker.com/r/ph4r5h4d/wait4it)  ![GO Version](https://img.shields.io/github/go-mod/go-version/ph4r5h4d/wait4it?style=for-the-badge) ![TAG](https://img.shields.io/github/v/tag/ph4r5h4d/wait4it?style=for-the-badge) ![LICENSE](https://img.shields.io/github/license/ph4r5h4d/wait4it?style=for-the-badge)

-A simple go application to test whether a port is ready to accept a connection, or check MySQL or PostgresQL server is ready or not, Also you can do http call and check the response code and text in response.
+A simple go application to test whether a port is ready to accept a connection or check MySQL or PostgreSQL server is ready or not, Also you can do Http call and check the response code and text in response.
 It also supports **timeout** so it can wait for a particular time and then fail.

 ## Supported Modules